A-Rozmarynowicz/Quadcopter_Full_Implementation/README.md

 - Synthesizing a mathematical model of the drone to enable tuning the algorithms in simulation.
 - Enabling manual override of the speed or attitude commands.
 - Leaving room for a camera to implement visual odometry and obstacle avoidance in the future.

+### Electronics
+- An STM32F4 is used as the main MCU.
+- An ESP32 onboard provides communication with a ground station and a custom positioning system (described later).
+- IMU and a magnetometer support the positioning system in state estimation.
+- Power source is a 680mAh, 3S, LiHV, lightweight, and small battery.
+- Propellers are mounted on BLDC motors for high efficiency and power.
+- The onboard power converter steps the voltage down to 3.3V.
+- Safety measures are implemented to protect the device from overcurrent, overvoltage, reverse polarity, and ESD events.
+- An off-the-shelf ESC drives the motors, commanded by the MCU's DShot signals.

 ### Mechanics
 - Designing a custom: